JarateKing/TF2-Hud-Reference/2-LISTS/Panellist.md

 default

-## ToggleButton - Derives from Button
+## ToggleButton
-A button that can be toggled on and off
+A button that can be toggled on and off.
+Derives from Button.

-## CheckButton - Derives from ToggleButton
+## CheckButton.
-A ToggleButton that looks like a checkbox
+A button that looks like a checkbox.
+Derives from ToggleButton.
 Parameter | Info
 --------- | ----
 smallcheckimage | Use a smaller check image

-## ExpandButton - Derives from ToggleButton
+## ExpandButton.
-A ToggleButton that looks like an arrow
+A Button that looks like an arrow.
+Derives from ToggleButton.

-## RichText - Derives from Panel
+## RichText
-A panel with text that can scroll and can use a file for its contents Parameter | Info
+A panel with text that can scroll and can use a file for its contents.
+Derives from Panel.
+Parameter | Info
 --------- | ----
 text | Text to display